steel-wing/zenbook-duo-hyprland/README.md

 ```

 ### Reboot
 Finally, reboot.
-That should ensure that hyprland (via zenbook.conf) loads our `keyboard-status-watcher.sh` and our udev rule is run.
+That should ensure that hyprland (via zenbook.conf) loads our `keyboard-watcher.sh` and our udev rule is run.

 ## Performance
 On my machine, currently, the maximum usage of these scripts (in the form of inotifywait and sensor-monitor calls) is around 23Mb (with both screens on).
 It normally sits around 15Mb (when the keyboard is attached).